This Oreo Cake…well, it’s heaven.

 Instructions

-- Bake 20-25 minutes (12-15 minutes if you're doing 2 pans) or until a toothpick inserted near center comes out clean.
-Cool completely, and place in the freezer for 1/2 hour before assembling.
+- Bake for 20 to 25 minutes (12 to 15 minutes if you’re dividing between the 2 pans) or until a toothpick inserted into the cakecomes out clean.
+Cool completely, and place in the freezer for ½ hour before assembling.

-- Carefully cut 6 Oreo cookies in half; set aside.
-Chop remaining cookies into 1/4-inch pieces; set aside.
+- Cut 6 Oreo cookies in half and set them aside – these will be used as the garnish.
+Chop remaining cookies into 1/4-inch pieces and set aside.

 - Make the Oreo whipped cream in 2 batches.
-In bowl of standing mixer fitted with whip attachment, whip 2 cups cream on medium-high speed to soft peak, spoon into large bowl.
-In same mixer bowl, whip remaining 2 1/2 cups cream, sugar, and vanilla to soft peak.
-Fold into already whipped cream.
+In the bowl of a standing mixer fitted with the whip attachment, whip 2 cups of heavy cream on medium-high speed to a soft peak, and then spoon the cream into a large bowl.
+In the same mixer bowl, whip the remaining 2½ cups of cream, along with the sugar and vanilla, to a soft peak.
+Fold into the already whipped cream.

-- Place about 1 cup whipped cream in a different bowl and refrigerate until ready to decorate cake.
-Fold crushed Oreos into remaining whipped cream.
+- Place about 1 cup of whipped cream in a different bowl and refrigerate until ready to decorate the cake.
+Fold crushed Oreos into the remaining whipped cream.

-- Remove cake from the freezer.
-Slice cake in half horizontally to create 2 layers.
-Place bottom layer on serving plate.
-Spread about 1/3 of Oreo whipped cream onto cake.
-Top with second cake layer and use remaining Oreo whipped cream to frost top and sides of cake.
-Chill in refrigerator for about 2 hours to allow cookies to soften.
+- Remove the cake from the freezer.
+Slice the layer in half horizontally to create 2 layers, I like using a cake leveling tool to help make two even layers.
+Place the bottom layer on a serving plate.
+Spread about 1/3 of Oreo whipped cream onto the bottom layer of the cake.
+Top with the second cake layer and use the remaining Oreo whipped cream to frost the top and sides of the cake.
+Chill in the refrigerator for about 2 hours to allow cookies to soften.

-- Place reserved whipped cream in pastry bag fitted with star tip (re-whisk if necessary).
-Pipe 12 whipped cream rosettes around perimeter of cake and garnish with reserved Oreo cookie halves.
-Serve.
+- Place reserved whipped cream in a pastry bag fitted with a star tip, re-whisking the cream if necessary.
+Pipe 12 whipped cream rosettes around the perimeter of the cake and garnish with reserved Oreo cookie halves.
+Serve immediately, or store in the refrigerator until ready to serve.

 Notes